-Welcome to Gurnick Academy of Medical Arts, Associate Degree in Nursing Program.

-We are excited; you have made this very important decision to further your education by obtaining an Associate Degree in Nursing.
+Welcome to Gurnick Academy of Medical Arts, Bachelors of Science in Nursing Program.
+We are excited; you have made this very important decision to further your education by obtaining a Bachelors of Science in Nursing Program.
 We look forward to assisting you in this endeavor.
 The mission of Gurnick Academy of Medical Arts is to offer quality allied-health and nursing programs that integrate professional skills, career-focused education and hands-on practical experience, empowering students to develop and achieve their personal and career potentials.
-We believe that education should promote the development of positive self-esteem.
+We believe that education should promote the development of positive self- esteem.
 Therefore, our institution provides services that support the efforts of students to succeed academically, vocationally and personally.
 The Academy provides a sophisticated level of training to individuals who desire a professional career in the medical field.
 This is accomplished through educational programs utilizing up to date training equipment, didactic lectures and hands-on experience provided by highly trained physicians, nurses, instructors and technologists.

 The Institute of Medicine (IOM) nursing report entitled "Future of Nursing: Leading Change, Advancing Health", recommended higher levels of education in the nursing field and followed with a specific goal to increase the proportion of nurses with a bachelor's degree to 80 percent by 2020.
-Gurnick Academy of Medical Arts seeks to assist in meeting this goal by offering the Associate Degree Nursing program to facilitate students the educational pathway for academic progression to the baccalaureate degree in nursing.
+Gurnick Academy of Medical Arts seeks to assist in meeting this goal by offering the Bachelors of Science in Nursing Program to facilitate students the educational pathway for academic progression to the baccalaureate degree in nursing.
 This program integrates professional skills, career-focused education and hands-on practical experience to empower students to advance their educational and career goals.

-Gurnick Academy is proud to offer its Associate Degree Nursing Program to you.
+Gurnick Academy is proud to offer its Bachelors of Science in Nursing Program to you.
 Our curriculum and educators all have been chosen with the purpose of maximizing your experience with the goal of developing and expanding your knowledge base for success in your academic and professional growth.
 Gurnick Academy promotes the development of positive self- esteem, and for that purpose, provides services that support each student's efforts to succeed academically, professionally, and personally.